2017 Somali presidential election: Candidates

 A total of 23 or 24 candidates declared themselves, though withdrawals—including that of Abdirahman Farole—reduced the field to 21 by the time of the vote.
 The field included the incumbent President Hassan Sheikh Mohamud, incumbent Prime Minister Omar Sharmarke, former President Sharif Sheikh Ahmed, former Prime Minister Mohamed Abdullahi Mohamed and Somalia's former envoy to Kenya Mohamed Ali Nur among others.

 Results

 No candidate achieved the required two-thirds of votes to win in the first round, so the top four candidates (Hassan Sheikh Mohamud, Mohamed Abdullahi Mohamed, Sharif Sheikh Ahmed, and Omar Abdirashid Sharmarke) advanced to the second round.
 Omar Abdirashid Sharmarke then dropped out, reducing the field to three candidates.
 No candidate reached the required threshold in the second round of voting, and third-place Ahmed was eliminated.
 Hassan Sheikh Mohamud conceded defeat, negating the need for a final vote.

-Mohamed became the President of Somalia after receiving 184 out of the total 329 votes by members of the Somali Parliament, thereby defeating former president Hassan Sheikh Mohamud.
+Mohamed became the President of Somalia after receiving 184 out of the total 326 valid votes by members of the Somali Parliament, thereby defeating former president Hassan Sheikh Mohamud.

 He ran against 19 opponents and was sworn into office on 16 February.